catspeed-cc/tokenserver-debian/README.md

 Dockerized token generator for catspeed fork, based on Debian

-#### Due to technical reasons, this will only work for catspeed fork, found at https://github.com/catspeed-cc/invidious
+#### Due to technical reasons, token pre-generation will only work for catspeed fork, found at https://github.com/catspeed-cc/invidious

 The project was basically finished in ~12 hours for the anonymous token pre-generator.
 I am working on adding the user token pre-generator as well.
 Then I can rip the CPU intensive code out of the invidious code/container, and it will be siloed in it's own container here.
 This should reduce the impact that the cpu-intensive token generation has on the invidious process/container.